-Detailed and condense notes on prominent historians regarding the case study of Cleopatra VII.
+Detailed and condensed notes on prominent historians regarding the case study of Cleopatra VII.
 The notes consist of summaries of interpretations, contexts and methodologies from a wide range of historians (both ancient and modern) that contribute to the changing approaches in constructing Cleopatra's image and interpretations to support your argument.

 These notes are based on the content focus from the History Extension Stage 6 Syllabus (2017):

 What are the historical debates in the case study?

 - historical interpretations and perspectives (including recent historiography) of the areas of debate

 - popular interpretations and perspectives of the areas of debate

 - changing approaches to the construction of history

 - the shaping of interpretations: the role of context, methodology, purpose, sources and form of communication

 Examine the historians and approaches to history (including recent historiography) that have contributed to the historical debate in the areas of: